SwanseaUniversityDataScience/RRDA-BMI/README.md

 * If you are using this for a limited number of cohort and want to filter by your cohort participants at the start follow <a href="https://github.com/SwanseaUniversityDataScience/RRDA-BMI/blob/main/Methodology/Adult%20code/V3%20-%20Adults%20with%20cohort%20input.sql">this</a> for adults or <a href="https://github.com/SwanseaUniversityDataScience/RRDA-BMI/blob/main/Methodology/CYP%20code/V3%20-%20CYP%20with%20cohort%20input.sql">this</a> for CYP.

-If you are interested in development and collaboration on this work please get in touch with the lead and senior authors<br>
+If you are interested in development and collaboration on this work please get in touch with the corresponding author and senior authors<br>

+### License
+This work is licensed under a Creative Commons Attribution 4.0 International License.